-Alexandra Lindahl is a management consultant at Influence People and carries among other things the overall responsibility for the research that Influence do in collaboration with Stockholm School of Economics within the subject of Collective Intelligence.
+Alexandra Lindahl is a management consultant and carries among other things the overall responsibility for the research that Influence do in collaboration with Stockholm School of Economics within the subject of Collective Intelligence.

-The next research study starts spring 2020 and focus on if collective intelligence developed by a digital tool improve performance and increase well-being.
+The research study from spring 2020, focus on if collective intelligence developed by a digital tool improve performance and increase well-being.

 By developing collective intelligence you can create conditions for a working environment where people feel engaged, are efficient and are feeling well.
 Find out how you can start creating this behavior in your organization!

 The world gets more complex.
 Reasons for this are e.g. globalization and digitalization, but also the incremental number of expectations that organizations need to live up to, for example within sustainability, diversity, employee engagement to mention a few.
 Adding structures and processes to handle this, makes the working environment even more complex.
 Complexity not only leads to higher requirements on intelligent collaboration and knowledge integration, but it can also increase stress and unwellness for individuals.
 Sick-leave is becoming a bigger problem for many organizations, society and most importantly, a problem for the individuals that are affected.
 Programs for recovery after a sick-leave are widely used, it is even regulated by law.
 However, even more essential is: how can we prevent this happening at first?
 In other words, how can we create an environment where people do their best, are efficient and are feeling well?

 We believe that one answer to this is creating collectively intelligent organizations, which has proven to increase efficiency and engagement in teams.
 Research also tells that being in a team with high collaboration skills also reduces stress.

 "Research tells that being in a team with high collaboration skills reduces stress"